raulacor/Password-Administrator/README.md

 ---

-## About
+## :notebook: About

 This tool allows you to:
-- Generate secure passwords with customizable length and optional hyphens for readability.
+- Generate secure passwords with customizable length and optional hyphens for readability (just like Apple's password gen).
-- Check the strength of any password, receiving a score (0–5) and feedback on missing components like uppercase letters, digits, or special characters.
+- Check the strength of any password, receiving a score (0–5) and feedback.
 - Optionally copy generated passwords to clipboard via `pyperclip`.

 ---

-## Installation
+## 🔧 Installation

 1. Clone this repository:
     ```bash